PelionIoT/pelion-edge-provisioner/README.md

 # pelion-edge-provisioner (pep)

-It provisions the gateway for Pelion Edge solution to successfully and securely communicate with cloud.
-This tool hosts REST APIs and mongo database which helps create new and also store gateway-identites.
-The tool is designed to run on the factory floor and it provisions the gateways in production mode.
+The Pelion Edge provisioning tool provisions the gateway, so Pelion Edge can successfully and securely communicate with the cloud.
+This tool hosts REST APIs and a mongo database, which helps create and store gateway identities.
+The tool is designed to run on the factory floor, and it provisions the gateways in production mode.

 <img src="./assets/pep-arch.png" width="650" height="550"/>

 ## Prerequisite

 This tools wraps [Factory Configurator Utility (FCU)](https://www.pelion.com/docs/device-management/current/provisioning-process/index.html).
-Thus in order to install this tool, following files are required -
+To install this tool, the following files are required:

 1. factory_configurator_utility.zip

    Arm licenses FCU to Device Management customers that manufacture connected devices.
 Please [contact us](https://cloud.mbed.com/contact) for more information.
 Authorized customers can download the tool and documentation from the [Device Management Portal](https://portal.mbedcloud.com/login).

 1. fcu.yml

-    Once the above archive is downloaded, follow the documentation on how to configure fcu - `factory_configurator_utility.zip/docs/provisioning-fcu/configuring-fcu.html`.
-The default `fcu.yml` can be found here - `factory_configurator_utility.zip/config/fcu.yml`
+   Follow the documentation on how to configure FCU: `factory_configurator_utility.zip/docs/provisioning-fcu/configuring-fcu.html`.
+You can find the default `fcu.yml` at `factory_configurator_utility.zip/config/fcu.yml`.

 1. Certificate authority

-    Similarly, in order to setup a certificate authority, follow the documentation - `factory_configurator_utility.zip/docs/provisioning-fcu/setting-up-a-certificate-authority.html`.
+   To set up a certificate authority, follow the documentation: `factory_configurator_utility.zip/docs/provisioning-fcu/setting-up-a-certificate-authority.html`.

 1. Firmware update certificate

    Note: This step is optional unless firmware update capability is required.

-    Follow "Create an authentication certificate" section of [document](https://www.pelion.com/docs/device-management/current/updating-firmware/setting-up.html) to create a firmware update certificate.
+   Follow the ["Create an authentication certificate" section of the Device Management documentation](https://www.pelion.com/docs/device-management/current/updating-firmware/setting-up.html#create-an-authentication-certificate) to create a firmware update certificate.

 1. Place all of the above files in a folder in this structure.
-Note: Remember to place this folder in this repo directory, as the contents of this repo are copied to the docker container.
+Note: Place this folder in this repository directory because the contents of this repository are copied to the Docker container.

     ```
     ./fcu_config_dir